officialayushyadav15/crackyourinternship/Day 1/best time to buy and sell stock/README.md

 - **Time Complexity:** O(n) – Each element in the array is processed once.
 - **Space Complexity:** O(1) – The solution uses constant extra space.

----

-This explanation provides a clear understanding of the approach and logic behind the code, with a direct link for further reading and problem-solving.